j3li/GaryPlanner/README.md

 Install Node from https://nodejs.org/en/
 npm -v: 6.14.8 and above
 node -v: 14.15.1 and above
-git clone the repo by `git clone https://github.com/YixuanSeanZhou/GaryPlanner`
+git clone the repo by `https://github.com/j3li/GaryPlanner.git`

 Open the project in a terminal: `cd GaryPlanner`